accelazh/accelazh.github.io/_posts/2017-04-10-A-Summary-Of-SSD-And-FTL.md

 ---
 layout: post
-title: "A Summary of SSD and FTL" tagline : "A Summary of SSD and FTL"
+title: "A Summary of SSD & FTL" tagline : "A Summary of SSD & FTL"
-description: "A Summary of SSD and FTL"
+description: "A Summary of SSD & FTL"
 category: "Ceph"
 tags: [SSD, FTL, summary]
 ---